International Pharmacy Graduate (IPG)

 Pharmacist from Canada (CFTA)

-If you are a registered, practicing pharmacist in good standing from another Canadian province/territory, you are eligible to register through the Canadian Free Trade Agreement (CFTA).
+If you are a licensed, practicing pharmacist in good standing from another Canadian province/territory, you are eligible for a licence through the Canadian Free Trade Agreement (CFTA).

-The CFTA allows your current qualifications as a practicing Canadian pharmacist to be recognized, therefore you are not required to complete any additional assessments.
+The CFTA allows your current qualifications as a practicing Canadian pharmacist to be recognized, therefore you are not required to complete any additional assessments, including BC’s Jurisprudence Exam.

 New Pharmacy Graduate